Lego Toy Story: Lego The Incredibles

 A crossover Lego-themed action-adventure video game named Lego The Incredibles was developed by TT Fusion.
 Lego The Incredibles was released by Warner Bros.
 Interactive Entertainment on 15 June 2018 in North America and on 13 July 2018 in Europe.
 A macOS version of the game was released by Feral Interactive on 21 November 2018.
 It includes Woody as a secret playable character.

 Reception

-In 2011, The Lego Group reported that due to the Lego Toy Story, Lego Prince of Persia, Lego Pirates of the Caribbean and Lego Cars 2 lines, it had for the first time in its 50-year history in the American market surpassed $1.0 billion in consumer sales of Lego products, reaching its highest share of construction toys and total U.S. toy market ever.
+In 2011, The Lego Group reported that due to the Lego Toy Story, Prince of Persia, Pirates of the Caribbean and Cars 2 lines, it had for the first time in its 50-year history in the American market surpassed $1.0 billion in consumer sales of Lego products, reaching its highest share of construction toys and total U.S. toy market ever.

 In 2018, Woody's Roundup (set number: 7594) was listed as one of the "Top 10 Western LEGO Sets" by Lego fansite BricksFanz.